hashicorp-guides/vault-radar-demo/docs/cloud/rbac/rbac.md

 Vault radar supports RBAC at the resource level, allowing admin users to manage the access of a group's permissions to individual resources.

+> **Important Note:** In order for the assigned group member to have RBAC enforced, the user must not have any role assigned role at the organization or project level.

 ## Setup Overview
 1. [Create a group for the organization](#create-a-group-for-the-organization)
 2. [Add members to the group](#add-members-to-the-group)